-Overcoming infertility: An interview with fertility specialist Hal C. Danzer, MD
+Overcoming Infertility: An Interview with Hal C. Danzer, MD

 We recently talked with Hal C. Danzer, MD, a board-certified gynecologist and obstetrician and co-founder of the Southern California Reproductive Center, about advances in the treatment of infertility.
 In addition to his private practice, Dr. Danzer serves on UCLA’s Reproductive Endocrinology and Infertility Fellowship Program, and is also Assistant Clinical Professor in the Department of Obstetrics and Gynecology at the David Geffen School of Medicine.
 He holds the positions of Reproductive Endocrinologist at Cedars-Sinai Medical Center and Attending Physician in its Department of Obstetrics and Gynecology.
 Dr. Danzer has co-authored several books and is a respected researcher with a focus on strategies to enhance patients’ chances of a successful pregnancy.